It's Showtime: Spotlight on OTT

 H.264, H.265, VP9, AV1 … Nobody said OTT video was easy, but these days it seems more complicated than it needs to be.
 Which codec is right for your business?
 Do you need to use more than one?
 Bring your questions for your peers and encoding expert Jan Ozer in this unique, free-wheeling roundtable discussion about the state of codecs and formats in 2017.

-Moderator: Jan Ozer, Founder - Streaming Learning Center
+Moderator: Jan Ozer, Owner - Streaming Learning Center

 15.00 - 15.30